dandouglas/ionic3-google-map/README.md

 An example Ionic app containing a google map component with on-line and off-line connectivity listener.
 Works for both Ionic 2 and 3.

 ## Setup
-Clone the repository, add the geolocation plugin and run `npm install` to setup the dependencies.
+Clone the repository, run `npm install` to setup the dependencies and add the geolocation plugin.

 ``` shell
 $ git clone 'https://github.com/dandouglas/ionic3-google-map.git'